ebarylko/cmpt-210/assignment-1/assignment-1.md

-To find the number of such possible sequences, I will define a bijection that will count the number of ways to create a string of length six using an alphabet {0, 1, 2, 3}.
+To find the number of such possible sequences, I will define a bijection that will count the number of ways to create a string of length six using the alphabet of {0, 1, 2, 3}.

 For any string of the form defined above, I can map it to a sequence where the number of minutes exercised on the ith day
-(i $\in$ {2, 3, 4, 5, 6, 7) is the sum of the elements in the string
+(i $\in$ {2, 3, 4, 5, 6, 7}) is the sum of five and
-from the first position to the ith - 1th position plus five.
+the sum of the elements in the string from the first position to the ith - 1th position.

-For any sequence of the form described in the beginning, I can map it to a string which describes how much more the person exercised relative to the last day.
+For any sequence of the form described in the question, I can map it to a string of size six where the ith position describes how much more the person exercised relative to the last day.

 Since I have a bijection, the number of such possible sequences is equivalent to the number of ways to create a string of length six using